harisj58/farmer-vision/README.md

 *   Open Android Studio.
 From the Welcome screen, select Open an existing Android Studio project.

-*   From the Open File or Project window that appears, navigate to and select the tensorflow-lite/examples/object_detection/android_play_services directory.
+*   From the Open File or Project window that appears, navigate to the repository directory.
 Click OK.

 *   If it asks you to do a Gradle Sync, click OK.

 *   With your Android device connected to your computer and developer mode enabled, click on the green Run arrow in Android Studio.

-### Models used

-Downloading, extraction, and placing the models into the assets folder is managed automatically by the download.gradle file.